Main Navigation

 Department of Geography

-Rojina completed a Bachelor's degree in Environmental Engineering at Kathmandu University in Dhulikhel, Nepal, and earned a Master's degree in Integrated Water Resources Management from the University of Applied Science in Cologne, Germany.
-She will join the U in spring 2024 under the mentorship of Dr. Summer Rupper.
-Rojina was drawn to Utah in part because the mountain and wetland ecosystems are similar to those in her home country of Nepal.
+I completed a Bachelor's degree in Environmental Engineering at Kathmandu University in Dhulikhel, Nepal, and earned a Master's degree in Integrated Water Resources Management from the University of Applied Science in Cologne, Germany.
+Under the guidance of Dr. Summer Rupper, I look forward to exploring innovative approaches to gaining a deep understanding of climate change, weather patterns, and water resources.I was drawn to Utah in part because the mountain and wetland ecosystems are similar to those in my home country of Nepal.

 Taryn Harding